mozman/ezdxf/docs/source/tutorials/linetypes.rst

     doc.layers.remove("DASHED")

-This just removes the linetype definition, the :attr:`linetype` attribute of DXF entities may still refer the reoved linetype definition "DASHED" and AutoCAD will not open DXF files including undefined linetypes.
+This just removes the linetype definition, the :attr:`linetype` attribute of DXF entities may still refer the removed linetype definition "DASHED" and AutoCAD will not open DXF files including undefined linetypes.

 Tutorial for Creating Complex Linetype Pattern